 The latter image shows an even worse reading.
 This one was taken during an Uber ride but can also apply directly to a taxi or other car-sharing service.
 Since the windows were up for the journey, carbon dioxide levels quickly increased – even with only three of us in the car.
 This reading was taken about 10 minutes into the journey, and we eventually saw the CO2 concentration reach 4100ppm later in the ride!

 The COVID-19 implications in this situation are also interesting to consider.
-Given that there were only three of us in the car, the chances of one person having COVID-19 and being able to spread it are quite low.
+Given that there were only three of us in the car, the chances of one person having COVID-19 and being able to spread it are pretty low.
 However, had one person had COVID, the chances of the other two members catching it would be very high.
-Situations like this show the importance of wearing a mask while in taxis, Uber, and other ride-sharing services.
+Situations like this show the importance of wearing a mask in taxis, Uber, and other ride-sharing services.

 From left: CO2 reading in a public train.
 CO2 reading in a shopping mall.

-The final two images I want to share in this section were taken on an (above ground) train and in a shopping mall.
+The final two images I want to share in this section were taken on an (above-ground) train and in a shopping mall.
 In both situations, I was pleasantly surprised by the ventilation.
 I’ve seen many Twitter users sharing images of their Aranet’s reading as high as 4000ppm on public transport, and I was amazed to see how ‘great’ the readings on this train were.

-With that said, this reading would vary greatly based on how crowded the carriages are.
+With that said, this reading would vary significantly based on how crowded the carriages are.
 Further, the trains in Auckland are above-ground, meaning they get fresh air circulated through them at every stop.
 Regardless, I was impressed because even at peak hour, I only saw the carbon dioxide concentration peak at 1100ppm!

 App

 The Aranet4 Home connects to your Android or iOS device via Bluetooth.
-While the Bluetooth range does not extend very far (I can’t use the app unless in the same room as the device), there is an option to extend the Bluetooth range in the app settings.
+While the Bluetooth range does not extend very far (I can’t use the app unless I am in the same room as the device), there is an option to extend the Bluetooth range in the app settings.
 However, I haven’t changed this setting as it decreases battery life.

 By default, Aranet4 Home will update itself once every five minutes.
 This is adjustable, and the user can specify if they want readings every one, two, five or 10 minutes.
 Again, it’s worth noting that an increase in measurement frequency will decrease battery life.

 Whenever you open the app on your phone, Aranet4 Home will send data to your smart device.
 This data will cover measurements the Aranet device has taken since you last opened the app.
 While I am not fond of this technique (since it can often be slow), it is a quick and painless process on this app.
+It is worth noting that if you don’t open the app frequently enough, you will lose data as there is limited memory on the device.

-Once you’ve given the app a few seconds to update, you will be able to see all carbon dioxide readings from the device since you last opened the app.
+Once you’ve given the app a few seconds to update, you can see all carbon dioxide readings from the past 30 days.
 On top of this, humidity, atmospheric pressure and temperature readings will also be updated, giving the user a complete graph of the four readings.
+While 30 days is good, I can’t imagine this data takes much storage space, and I would love to see more data stored.

 Overall, the app is fantastic.
 It’s not overly complex but still provides essential data in an easy-to-use format.
 I haven’t encountered a single crash or hiccup with the app, and it’s worked flawlessly thus far.
 It even allows users to export data (via the share menu) to be analysed on other programs and devices.